The daftest thing, or perhaps ‘way the coolest’ at this year’s PGA Show was The Finn Cycle by Sun Mountain.

 Sun Mountain is one of my favourite golf bag & luggage manufacturers.
 As I was saying earlier in this section, so many companies at the PGA Show seem to be launching themselves in completely new directions with lines of products that bear little relation to their original.
 Sun Mountain has to be the most radical...

 Is it a mini Harley-Davidson, a Ducati, an old Indian?
 What it is a ‘Mountain’ load of fun.
-The new Finn Cycle division of Sun Mountain are calling themselves ‘Sun Mountain Motor Sports’ and all I can say is, these guys must thrive on diversity as this bears little relationship to golf bags or push carts.
+The new Finn Cycle division of Sun Mountain are calling themselves ‘Sun Mountain Motor Sports’ and all I can say is, these guys must thrive on diversity as this bears no relationship to their stock golf bags or push carts.

-If you step back and think about it though, the Finn could lead us to a whole new ball game!
-The idea is we’d play a lot faster.
+The idea is we’d play a whole lot faster on the back of a Finn.
 My take is it’ll bring much need ‘new blood’ into the game when youngsters see us ‘old duffers’ hurtling down the fairways at breakneck speeds (the Finn goes as fast as 15mph - although in the saddle, it seems a lot faster).
 The soft, fat tyres ensure stability as well as looking after the terrain and it’s a doddle to ride, a synch to park and quick-on-the-draw when it comes to getting out the next club.

 The business model for golf club owners is they can have their own fleet of Finns and send riders out into the great green beyond - en masse!
 What a blast that would be!
 Although, to avoid getting snagged up behind said ‘Old Duffers’ it would help if everyone was on a Finn.
 “What’s the difference between a Finn and a golf cart?”
 I hear you think.
 Well, a Finn is twice as quick as each player doesn’t have to go trundling after the other fellahs ball and sit their listlessly waiting on him to hit.
 Within seconds of your drive for instance, you’re up on your ball and ready to take the next hit.